Excel, Google Sheets or Sloneek? What is the best for your HR?

 Partially |

-Because once spreadsheets stop serving as a centrally managed database that can only be accessed by a small circle of trained staff and start having the ambition to become a full-fledged HR system, they will crash.
+As soon as spreadsheets stop serving as a centrally managed database accessible only to a small group of trained staff and start aiming to become a fully-fledged HR system, they hit a wall.

-The costs of developing such a solution will be significantly higher than initial estimates, while its security, functionality and overall benefits will be lower.
+The costs of developing such a solution will be significantly higher than initial estimates, while its security, functionality and overall benefits will be lower – even with integrations like Google Workspace APIs or Excel Object Model, which require technical knowledge to configure.

 Excel / Google Sheets | Sloneek | |